This is an Early Access feature. To enable it, please contact Okta Support.

 Tell your end users how the above configuration may affect their device and mail account.
 See Known issues.

 - Make sure to advise your end users to remove any manually-configured EAS profiles that may be installed on their device.

 - In the Okta Admin Console, return to the Exchange ActiveSync Settings dialog box and click Save.

 - Click Save in the Confirm Exchange ActiveSync changes message.

-Note: Only configure Part C if your users have been notified to enroll in Okta Mobility Management.
+Only configure STEP 3 if your users have been notified to enroll in Okta Mobility Management.

 - Configure the Office 365 client access policy: